MKme/ToeBeans/README.md

 Toe grips for dogs which have trouble on slippery floors/surfaces

-As our Sheepdog Riggs aged he had increasingly more troubles on our hardwood floors.
+As our Sheepdog aged he had increasingly more troubles on our hardwood floors.
 Each time he slipped or fell it made him less confident and us feel more helpless.

 I ordered a commercial set of these at $60USD to me here in Canada and knew I could do better.
 Here is the commercial ones in case you want to buy them https://shop.toegrips.com/products/toegrips